arcadelab/FastSAM3D/readme.md

 <h4>From <code>source</code></h4>

-Prepare Your Training Data (from nnU-Net-style dataset):
+1.Prepare Your Training Data (from nnU-Net-style dataset):

 Ensure that your training data is organized according to the structure shown in the `data/medical_preprocessed` directories.
 The target file structures should be like the following:
 ```